If you’re wondering why scientists haven’t cracked the hair loss code already, you aren’t alone.

-However, there’s actually more hair loss research and progress happening now than ever before.
-There are a lot of companies investing money into different kinds of hair loss treatments.
+However, there’s more hair loss research and progress happening now than ever before.
+There are a lot of companies investing money in different kinds of hair loss treatments.
 Just look at this list!

 It’s important to temper our hopes, but it’s hard not to get excited about some of the techniques scientists are developing, especially from Japanese companies.